KronemeyerJoshua/Sanctus-Inn/README.md

 Yes, I am aware there are tokens/keys in the repo.

 They are no longer active and pose no security risk.

+### Copyright
+You may look at the repo as an example of my work, it is public for employers. <br>
+I ask that you please don't steal my code. <br>
+Copyright 2020, Joshua Kronemeyer, All rights reserved <br>